0x1eef/xchan.rb/README.md

 When a channel is written to and read from, a Ruby object is serialized (on write) and deserialized (on read).
 The form of serialization used can be customized by the first argument given to `xchan()`.
-For instance any of the following could be
+For example any of the following could be
 used: `xchan(:marshal)`, `xchan(:json)`, or `xchan(:yaml)`.
 The example uses
 [`Marshal`](https://www.rubydoc.info/stdlib/core/Marshal):